wp-plugins/featured-page-widget/readme.txt

 = How do I add an image to the widget? =

 To add an image, you need to edit the page itself, not the widget, and add a cutom field named "featured-image" and place the full URL to the image in the value field.

+= Can I have the widget feature a random page? =

+As of version 0.7 you can now select multiple pages on the widget form nd the widget will select a random page to feature with each page load.
+The widget will never display the current page as the featured page unless only one page is featured.

 = Where can I get support? =